scaleway/ultraviolet/.changeset/friendly-rocks-breathe.md

 ---
-"@ultraviolet/ui": minor
+'@ultraviolet/ui': minor
 ---

-add `expandCTA` prop `List` to enable dedicated column/cta to expand a row in addition of supporting click
+add `expandButton` prop `List` to enable dedicated column/cta to expand a row in addition of supporting click